Category Archives: Time Magazine 100 Novels

 This is a series of reflections reading through Time Magazine’s top 100 novels as selected by Lev Grossman and Richard Lacayo published since 1923 (when Time magazine was founded).
 For me this is an attempt to broaden my exposure to authors I may not encounter otherwise, especially as a person who was not a liberal arts major in college.
 Time’s list is alphabetical, so I decided to read through in a random order, and I plan to write a short reflection on each novel.

-Review of the Big Sleep by Raymond Chandler
+Review of the Moviegoer by Walker Percy

 Time Magazine Top 100 Novels